What to Look Out for When Negotiating with ERP Providers like Oracle & SAP

 Have Clear Merger & Acquisition Language

-Put specific clauses in the contract that make it very clear what happens if you are acquired or if you acquire someone else.
-More often, it is the provider who offers this language, using very loose terms to say ‘if this happens, we will talk about it’ which leaves a lot of area for ambiguity.
+More often, it is the provider who offers this language.
+These companies will put in very loose language to say ‘if this happens, we will talk about it’ which leaves a lot of area for ambiguity.

-To best prepare yourself for any situation, we recommend you place specific and measurable language in your contract that outlines the cause and effect for the most common situations.
-From a commercial perspective, this means having specific pricing thresholds.
+To best prepare yourself for any situation, we recommend you place specific and measures or language in your contract that outlines the cause and effect for the most common situations.

-• If you are acquired, you take the better of two prices.
+Simply put, If you are acquired, you take the better of two prices.
 You take the best price of both until you, as the newly combined customer, want to renegotiate.

-• If you are acquiring a company, insert legal language allowing you to renegotiate the contract immediately or simply adding the newly acquired entity into your existing contract with only a reasonable increase in fees.
+If you are acquiring a company, it’s important to insert legal language allowing you to renegotiate the contract immediately or rather simply adding the newly acquired entity into your existing contract with only a reasonable increase in fees.
+From a commercial perspective it’s important that you outline what (if any) additionally fees would be subject to the transaction.

 You want to eliminate ambiguity.
 From a pricing standpoint, you want to make this as clear as possible.